 1.d) Astronomy and other phenomena in outer space

 There are two phenomena not discussed up until now.
-These are the equal spin velocities of the stars in certain galaxies and some effects of gravitational lensing, that only the existence of a large quantity of mass could explain them but this mass persist without detection.
+These are the equal rotational velocities of the stars in certain galaxies and some effects of gravitational lensing, that only the existence of a large quantity of mass could explain them but this mass persist without detection.

 Consequently, in order to explain both cases scientists consider the possible existence of dark matter.

 In this case, model of Global Astrophysics –part of the Global Physics– attempts to contribute new ideas to explain dark matter in the Universe and strange behavior of faraway stars in rotation of the galaxies.